cognitedata/reveal/packages/react-document-search/README.md

 # @cognite/react-document-search

-Headless UI for the document search api
+A collection of hooks to perform document search and aggregation using `react-query`

 ## Installation